 Have you found a strategy that works for you?

-On Thursday this week (6th of September) it is ‘Fight procrastination day’.
+On the 6th of September, it is ‘Fight procrastination day’.
 On this national day it is an opportunity for people to consider what it is they have the most procrastination for (or is it against?) and how they can tackle this.

 There are lots of ways that people tackle their procrastination.

 Take on the most difficult challenge first thing in the day.

 Set yourself three tasks to do that day and set your priorities

 Timebox what you need to do and allocate time against it